kitemakerhq/rest-docs/_metadata/meta_issues.md

 ---
-title: /issues
+title: /workitems
 position_number: 5.2
 type: get
-description: List all issues for a space
+description: List all work items for a space
 parameters:
   - name: spaceId
     content: The space ID to query

 content_markdown: |-
-  Retrieves a list of issues for a space.
+  Retrieves a list of work items for a space.
 This endpoint is primarily used by the Zapier integration

-  200 Returns the list of issues for the space
+  200 Returns the list of work items for the space
   {: .success}

   #### Error codes